Sean Davis (American football): Professional career

+Pre-draft

-After he performed well at the NFL combine, many NFL analysts projected Davis to be a second or third round selection in the 2016 NFL Draft.
+After he performed well at the NFL Combine, many NFL analysts projected Davis to be a second or third round selection in the 2016 NFL draft.
 Multiple teams and scouts had Davis listed as a safety instead of cornerback because of his size, athleticism, and tendency to give up big plays in coverage.
 It was reported up to 19 NFL teams were interested in him and he had visits with New England Patriots head coach Bill Belichick and the Tampa Bay Buccaneers.
 He was invited to the NFL Combine and completed all of the combine and positional drills.
 Davis was satisfied enough with his combine performance and opted to only participate in positional drills at Maryland's Pro Day.